dignajar/bludit-themes/README.md

 # Bludit Themes
-You can push your Bludit themes here
+Push your Bludit themes here!

 ## How to install a theme
-- Download the theme :D
+- Download the theme.
-- Unzip if necessary
+- Unzip if necessary.
-- Copy the folder theme with all files inside `/themes/` folder
+- Copy the folder theme with all files inside `/themes/`
-- Log into your Bludit panel administrator, go to Themes, and select your new theme
+- Log into your Bludit panel administrator, go to Themes, and select your new theme.

 ## Theme list